seth/rebar_lock_deps_plugin/README.md

 If there are dependencies which you do not wish to lock, you can list them using `ignore` option on the command line (use comma to separate values).
-For example, `./rebar lock_deps ignore=meck` would lock all dependencies except for `meck` which would retain the spec as found in one of the rebar.config files that declared it.
+For example, `./rebar lock-deps ignore=meck` would lock all dependencies except for `meck` which would retain the spec as found in one of the rebar.config files that declared it.
 Note that if a dependency is declared more than once, the script picks a spec "at random" to use.